Promoting Generalization for Exact Solvers via Adversarial Instance Augmentation: Implementation Details

 \textbf{(1) GNN.} We use the same implementation of GCNN in \cite{gasse2019exact}.
 First, we apply two interleaved half-convolutions to the input bipartite graphs.
 The graph convolution has two successive passes with 64 units, one from variable to constraints and one from constraints to variables.
 Then we apply a final 2-layer perceptron on the embeddings of variable nodes, combined with a masked softmax activation to produce a probability distribution over the branching candidates.
 We also use the prenorm layers proposed in \cite{gasse2019exact} and conduct a pre-train stage for them.

-\textbf{(2) SVMRank and LambdaMART.} We implement the SVMRank and LambdaMART model for branching policy in SCIP as \cite{gasse2019exact}.
+\textbf{(2) SVMRank and LMART.} We implement the SVMRank and LMART model for branching policy in SCIP as \cite{gasse2019exact}.
 The two models take inputs as the 91-dimensional branching features described in \cite{khalil2016learning} and are trained on pairs of variable's state-rank samples for ranking.
-The SVMRank is trained by minimizing a pairwise loss of variables and the LambdaMART is trained by minimizing normalized cumulative gain.
-As mentioned in \cite{gasse2019exact}, we reduce the dataset with 250000 candidate variables for training and 100000 for validation because of the prohibitive memory and time cost.
+The SVMRank is trained by minimizing a pairwise loss of variables and the LMART is trained by minimizing normalized cumulative gain.
+As mentioned in \cite{gasse2019exact}, we reduce the dataset with 250,000 candidate variables for training and 100,000 for validation because of the prohibitive memory and time cost.

 \textbf{(3) Trees.} The Trees model is implemented following that in \cite{gasse2019exact}, where we obtain the input variable features by concatenating the bipartite graph variable features, the minimum, mean and maximum of the edge-constraint features over its neighborhood.
 The model predicts a branching score for each candidate variable and is trained by minimizing the mean-squared error between the predicted scores and ground truth strong branching scores.
 We also reduce the size of the dataset for Trees.